Online Adaptation to Label Distribution Shift: Approximation of the gradient

 Notice that ${\sf diag}\left(C_{f, Q_0}^{\sf prob}\right)$ is independent of $\bq_t$.
 Thus $\ell^{\sf prob}(f; Q_t)$ is a linear function of $\bq_t$, and substituting in the unbiased estimator $\hat{\bq}_t$ for $\bq_t$ gives unbiased estimators for $\ell^{\sf prob}(f; Q_t)$ and $\nabla_{f}\ell^{\sf prob}(f; Q_t)$, as desired. \end{proof}

 Similar to Assumption \ref{hyp:convex}, we assume that $\ell^{\sf prob}$ is convex in its first parameter to derive a convergence guarantee for OGD.
 Under this assumption, the proof of convergence is identical to that of Theorem \ref{thm:ogd}.
 We state the assumption below and empirically verify it in the next section.
+Similar to Assumption \ref{hyp:liptschitz_ogd}, we also assume the Lipschitz condition for $\ell^{\sf prob}$.

 \begin{assumption}[Convexity of $\ell^{\sf prob}$] $\forall \bq \in \Delta^{M-1} $, $\ell^{\sf prob}(\bp; \bq)$ is convex in $\bp$. \end{assumption}